dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 ### Level Ground

 Attach *String Line Levels* to the strings on all four sides.
 Level starting roughly an inch above the ground at the highest point.
 Use this as a guide to remove top soil until the ground is leveled.
-Tamp the toil with a *Tamper*.
+Tamp the soil with a *Tamper*.

 ### Retaining Wall (avoid)

 We built on an incline, and ended up with a soil ledge on one side, and had to build a retaining wall to avoid erosion.
-We also dug a trench for a french drain on the inside of the retaining wall and filled it with crushed stone.
+We also dug a trench for a french drain is on the inside of the retaining wall and filled it with crushed stone.
 This increased our build time, and building on an incline is not recommended for that reason.

 ### Dig Pier Holes

-Rent an 8-12" *Auger* and use the *Digging Tools* if you have rocky soil.
+Rent an 8-12" *Auger* and use the *Digging Bar* and *Small Post Hole Digger* if you have rocky soil.

 Dig out the bottom of the hole so it flares to create a footing.
 This helps resist frost heave and lift from strong winds.

 The depth will need to change based on the region you build in.
-Correct the Frost Depth based on your local code.
+Correct the frost depth based on your local code.

+### Gravel

+Add about an inch of *All Purpose Gravel* to the bottom of every hole.

 ## 2. Piers